MVSFormer: Multi-View Stereo by Learning Robust Image Features and Temperature-based Depth: Inference Memory and Time Costs

 \section{Inference Memory and Time Costs}

-We test the inference memory and time costs with input resolution $1152\times1536$ in Tab.~\ref{tab:param_cost} compared with CNN-based pre-training and pure FPN.
+We test the inference memory and time costs with input resolution $1152\times1536$ in Tab.~\ref{tab:param_cost} compared with CNN-based pre-training, pure FPN, and other MVS methods.
 All comparisons are based on a V100 NVIDIA Tesla GPU.
 From Tab.~\ref{tab:param_cost}, although the parameter scale is increased, ViT enhanced MVSFormers only cost a little more GPU memory and time compared with the baseline method.
 Except for parameters contained by ViT itself, most other trainable parameters are worked for the dimension reduction in MVSFormer.
-MVSFormer-H can infer faster compared with MVSFormer-P, which is benefited from the efficient multi-scale attention designed in Twins~\cite{chu2021twins}.
+MVSFormer can infer faster compared with MVSFormer-P, which is benefited from the efficient multi-scale attention designed in Twins~\citep{chu2021twins}.
 Note that the pre-trained CNN model --ResNet50 also costs a lot in GPU memory and inference time.
+For other MVS algorithms, they are all forwarded with 1 view at once.
+CasMVSNet~\citep{gu2020cascade} costs most memory without the group-wise pooling~\citep{guo2019group} for the cost volume.
+The sophisticated TransMVSNet~\citep{ding2021transmvsnet} suffers from slow inference speed and large memory costs.
+CDS-MVSNet~\citep{giang2021curvature} is slightly more efficient than MVSFormer, but it is discouraged in its performance.